 Idea #5: Go social

-According to research Learning Insights 2017 Report, 57% of all respondents indicated that social learning is an essential element to their L&D strategy.
 After all, human beings are social creatures that like to engage socially and collaboratively with others.
 Therefore, it is critical that your eLearning courses do not make learners feel isolated.

 Create engaging social learning experiences by introducing features like interactive discussion boards or forums where instructors can answer learners’ questions.

 You can consider posting snippets of learning on Twitter.
-This not only gives you the opportunity to break the content into bite-sized, digestible chunks but also liberates learners from the boundaries of a classroom and gives them the freedom to reflect on the learning at his own time.
+This not only gives you the opportunity to break the content into bite-sized, digestible chunks but also liberates learners from the boundaries of a classroom and gives them the freedom to reflect on the learning at their own time.

 Recommended read: Successfully Apply Social Learning to Your Existing eLearning Programs